unstablebrainiac/Hierarchical-RAG/README.md

 1. Add your OpenAI API Key at the top of the main file
 2. Run the script
 3. Try out the example prompts below
-4. Experiment with different queries and topics to witness the system's ability to handle complex conversations.
+4. Experiment with different queries and topics to witness the system's ability to handle complex conversations
 5. Go crazy! (not too much)

 ## Example Prompts